-The USAID-funded Building Healthy Cities (BHC) project is refocusing city policies, planning, and services with a multi-sectoral health equity lens while improving data-driven decision-making for Smart Cities in Indore, India, Makassar, Indonesia, and Da Nang, Vietnam.
+The USAID-funded Building Healthy Cities (BHC) project is refocusing city policies, planning, and services with a multi-sectoral health equity lens while improving data-driven decision-making for Smart Cities in Indore, India, Makassar, Indonesia, Kathmandu, Nepal, and Da Nang, Vietnam.

 Planning for a Smart City is intrinsically linked to health: transportation, the environment, sanitation, education, recreation, technology, and the built environment all influence the health of an urban population.
 BHC is employing a participatory systems mapping approach to clearly articulate these linkages in each context, engage a wide range of stakeholders across sectors, and formulate a set of priority actions for each city.
 The goal is to increase equitable access to healthy lifestyles, improve access to health-related services, decrease environmental and lifestyle risk factors for chronic diseases, decrease the burden of infectious diseases, and enable wider use of data.